ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/client-api/commands/synchronization/start.dotnet.markdown

-﻿#Commands : StartAsync
+#Commands : StartAsync

-**StartAsync** method is used to manually force the synchronization to the destinations.
-It has two overloads that allow to synchronize all files that require that or a specified, single file.
+The **StartAsync** method is used to manually force the synchronization to the destinations.
+It has two overloads that allow you either to synchronize all the files which require that or to synchronize just one specified file.

 {PANEL:Synchronization of all destinations}